HannimalCrackers/Parseltongue/posts/006_textmining.md

 I have publicly posted all of my data and results.

-My working list of Senators and their official websites is from (an XML file)[https://www.senate.gov/general/contact_information/senators_cfm.cfm] from the United States Senate website.
+My working list of Senators and their official websites is from [an XML file I downloaded](https://www.senate.gov/general/contact_information/senators_cfm.cfm) from the United States Senate website.

 I opened the XML file in Excel and removed information not relevant to my text mining project, such as each Senate member's office address.
 I kept each member's last name, first name, state represented, party affiliation, and official webpage URL.
 This is my master list, posted to Google Sheets here [https://docs.google.com/spreadsheets/d/12Ru1n23UvRC4Dn5ZDsfuveKO-VihdlgiO_r8CfctTjg/edit?usp=sharing].